steveclifton/Archery-Scoring-Webapp/README.md

-# Archery-Scoring-Webapp
+# Archery Online Scoring Application (ArcheryOSA)
-Archery New Zealand League Series Online Webapp
+Used by Archery New Zealand for scoring the International League Series